Mercateo/rust-for-node-developers/http-requests/README.md

 });
 ```

 We import the `get` function from `https`.
 We declare a `host` and `path` (no need to set the protocol, when we already use the `https` module).
 After that we call `get` and pass an options object (containing our `host` and `path`) and callback which accepts a response object (`res`) as the _first_ parameter.
 Yes, `get` doesn't follow the usual callback style pattern of Node where the first param is an error and the second param is a result.
 It is more low level than that.
-Instead we have an request object (the return value of `get`) and an response object (`res`) which are both event emitters.
+Instead we have an request object (the return value of `get`) and a response object (`res`) which are both event emitters.
 We listen for `error` events on the request object and in case of an error we just `throw` `Couldn't send request.` to exit our program.

 We listen for `data` events on the response object and collect every new `chunk` of data in a string called `buf`.
 In the case of an `end` event on the response object we know we have our whole response body and log `buf`.